redwoodjs/redwood/docs/docs/auth/dbauth.md

 Note that the secret that's output is _not_ appended to your `.env` file or anything else, it's merely output to the screen.
 You'll need to put it in the right place after that.

-:::caution .env and Version Control
+:::warning .env and Version Control

 The `.env` file is set to be ignored by git and not committed to version control.
 There is another file, `.env.defaults`, which is meant to be safe to commit and contain simple ENV vars that your dev team can share.
 The encryption key for the session cookie is NOT one of these shareable vars!